meddevblockchain/road-map/README.md

 If Yes:

-# Phase 3 - Tag Creation and integration
+# Phase 3 - Tag Creation and Integration

-##Tag nodes
+##Tag Nodes

 Generate the parent codes that represent every item being tracked.

-##Tag integration
+##Tag Integration

 Simple nodes and verfication nodes will perform actions and report back by using contracts that identify both the individual and the Tag being used.

-# Phase 4 - Complex data
+# Phase 4 - Complex Data

-##Simple verification node rules
+##Simple Verification Node Rules

 Add rules to check data formats and routing information to Tags based on the code structure

-##Simple contracting node - complex data
+##Simple Contracting Node - Complex Data

 Allow simple contracting node to represent scanning handsets.
 Data becomes dynamic and unpredictable.